Davide64-dev/FEUP_FSI_CTF/CTF8.md

 * `--`: These two characters together are the declaration of the beggining of a comment in SQL.

+* `'`: This character marks the beggining and the end of a string in SQL

 ### Q3.
 Which SQL query is effectively executed with your malicious login attempt?
 Why does this query allow you to login?

 To have a successful malicious login attempt, we can use the following input

 * Username: `admin';--`
 * Password : `Anything that is not empty`

+What this will do is to write the username of the user we want to enter in (`admin`).
+Then we use `'` to close the string that queries to the database the user with that input.
+Then, we use the `;` to close the.
+Then we use the `--` to comment everything that comes after the query we want to execute.

 The actual query that is done is this one: